Constraining small-scale primordial magnetic fields from the abundance of primordial black holes: Conclusion and Discussion

 \section{Conclusion and Discussion}

 There are early-universe models which predict production of primordial magnetic fields on small scales.
 Those magnetic fields will dissipate in the early times and do not exist in the present universe, which makes probing such fields non-trivial.
 In this work, we have systematically studied the procedure to constrain the amplitude of PMFs in the RD era from the abundance of PBHs.
 Given that anisotropic stress due to the PMFs sources the primordial curvature perturbations, for sufficiently strong PMFs the density perturbations might become large enough to gravitationally collapse to form PBHs in the RD era.
 However, we have shown that this picture is not completely correct because the magnetic field increases the threshold value of the density contrast required for the formation of PBHs.
 We computed this correction term to the threshold density contrast (due to magnetic field) and revised the constraints by using the new threshold.
 Furthermore, if we naively extrapolate the new threshold to very small scales (for $k_p \gtrsim 10^{18}~{\rm Mpc}^{-1}$), the threshold density contrast becomes greater than one, which might stop the formation of PBHs.
 Since our estimation is based on the simple Newtonian analysis, more sophisticated works based on general relativity are needed to reach a robust conclusion.
+Furthermore, GR corrections to the threshold which would modify both the first and the second terms on the right-hand side of Eq.(\ref{eq:deltaB-cs-rB}) by ${\cal O}(1)$ factors change significantly the PBH abundance, which provides another motivation for studies based on GR.